YvonneL-MKT/Google-Apps-Script-Invoice-Email-Automation/README.md

 No numerical time-saving or error-reduction claims are included because production performance data is not published in this portfolio repository.

+---

 ## Privacy and Anonymization

 This repository is intended strictly for portfolio demonstration.

-The public version does not contain production client information.
+The public version does **not** contain production client information.

 The following information has been removed, replaced, or fictionalized:

 * company and client names
 * client codes
-* recipient addresses
+* recipient email addresses
 * CC addresses
 * invoice numbers
 * financial information